 The Elusive Work-Life Balance: Five Strategies That Have Worked for Me

-There's a lot of discussion about work-life balance these days—is it possible?
+There’s a lot of discussion about work-life balance these days—is it possible (especially during extended WFH)?
 Is it even the right goal?
-The term itself is charged, but the concept behind it is important.
-And after many years of experimentation, I definitely believe there are some practical strategies that can help.
+The term is charged, but the concept is important.
+And after many years of experimentation, I believe there are some strategies that can help.

 Though I’d never call myself an expert on the topic of work-life balance, it is definitely something I think a lot about, and certainly one that I’m passionate about.
 And the roundtable discussions reminded me that though I haven’t figured it all out, I have developed some strategies that might be helpful.